athomasq/athomasq.github.io/categories/contact/contact.md

 <br/>

-Email is the best way to reach me: **athos1 at gmail dot com** or click [here](mailto:athos1@gmail.com).
+[Email](mailto:at@abrahamthomas.info) is the best way to reach me.
 I read every email I receive, but I can't always promise a reply.

 To maximize your odds of a quick and positive response: be concise, be clear, be specific, offer two-way value if you can, and follow up once or twice but not more than that.